 vagrant ssh.
 You can also get the machine's SSH connection details with

 vagrant up), make sure you clear out the contents of the

 drupalfolder on your host machine, or Drupal will return some errors when the VM is rebuilt (it won't reinstall Drupal cleanly).

 - You can change the installed version of Drupal or drush, or any other configuration options, by editing the variables within

 - Find out more about local development with Vagrant + VirtualBox + Ansible in this presentation: Local Development Environments - Vagrant, VirtualBox and Ansible.

 - Learn about how Ansible can accelerate your ability to innovate and manage your infrastructure by reading Ansible for DevOps.

 To run basic integration tests using Docker and Molecule:

 - In this project directory, run:

-The project's automated tests are run via Travis CI, and the more comprehensive test suite covers multiple Linux distributions and many different Drupal VM use cases and deployment techniques.
+The project's automated tests are run via GitHub Actions, and the more comprehensive test suite covers multiple Linux distributions and many different Drupal VM use cases and deployment techniques.